Gagankainthola/custom_boot/README.md

 # Custom UI Library

 A modular and customizable UI component library built using React and Vite.
-The library includes a set of commonly used UI components like Buttons and Cards, as well as a flexible layout system.
+The library includes a set of commonly used UI components like Buttons, Cards, and Navbars, as well as a flexible layout system.

 ## Authors